NuGet/NuGetGallery/README.md

 Refer to [our documentation](./docs/) for information on how to create an admin account, use AAD, and more.

-Visual Studio may modify the `applicationhost.config` file.
-You can force git to ignore changes to this file
-with:

-    git update-index --assume-unchanged .vs/config/applicationhost.config

-You can undo this with this command:

-    git update-index --no-assume-unchanged .vs/config/applicationhost.config

-This should help prevent unwanted file commits.

 ## Deploy

 You will find instructions on how to deploy the Gallery to Azure [here](https://github.com/NuGet/NuGetGallery/blob/master/docs/Deploying/README.md).